The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 Diagnosis – Travellers who develop a fever of 38°C [100°F] or higher more than one week after being in a malaria risk area, or who develop any symptoms suggestive of malaria within a year of return should seek immediate medical care.
 Emergency standby treatment may be considered for those going to remote areas with limited access to medical attention.

-In these circumstances, you may wish to seek specialist advice, although atovaquone/proguanil OR doxycycline OR mefloquine would be suitable options.
+For special risk groups, you may wish to seek specialist advice.
+For the low risk areas in this country/area, atovaquone/proguanil OR doxycycline OR mefloquine would be suitable options.

 See separate recommendation for Malaysian Borneo.

 See separate recommendation for the rest of Indonesia.

 There are some risks that are relevant to all travellers regardless of destination.
 These may for example include road traffic and other accidents, diseases transmitted by insects or ticks, diseases transmitted by contaminated food and water, sexually transmitted infections, or health issues related to the heat or cold.

 Some additional risks (which may be present in all or part of this country) are mentioned below and are presented alphabetically.
 Select risk to expand information.

 There is a risk of altitude illness when travelling to destinations of 2,500 metres (8,200 feet) or higher.
 Important risk factors are the altitude gained, rate of ascent and sleeping altitude.
 Rapid ascent without a period of acclimatisation puts a traveller at higher risk.

 There are three syndromes; acute mountain sickness (AMS), high-altitude cerebral oedema (HACE) and high-altitude pulmonary oedema (HAPE).
 HACE and HAPE require immediate descent and medical treatment.

 There is a point of elevation in this country higher than 2,500 metres.